-After introducing Remote Assist and Layout during early May, Microsoft has made these available for free preview starting yesterday, May 22.
+After introducing Remote Assist and Layout in early May, Microsoft has made these available for free preview starting yesterday, May 22.
 It is a limited-time free offer that you can get from Microsoft Store.

-The company is as well set to bring the Windows 10 April 2018 update to HoloLens, and it packs important updates for developers, IT administrators and commercial HoloLens customers.
+The company is as well set to bring the Windows 10 April 2018 update to HoloLens, and it packs important updates for developers, IT administrators, and commercial HoloLens customers.
 The new features will be made available within the coming weeks.

-Thanks to the Win10 update, developers, on the other hand, will get improvements in spatial mapping, new holographic projection modes, APIs for tailoring apps, and automatic selection of focus point for improving holograph stability; along with a new feature called Research Mode.
+Thanks to the Win10 update, developers, on the other hand, will get improvements in spatial mapping, new holographic projection modes, APIs for tailoring apps, and automatic selection of focus points for improving holograph stability; along with a new feature called Research Mode.

 The update further brings several productive features for the end customers as well.
-The most notable ones are the usage of AI for implementing maneuverings like auto-placement of new 2D and 3D content, updates of apps such as Photos and Holograms, improvement of mixed reality capture via hardware shortcut, and support for Media Transport Protocol and File Manager; among others.
+The most notable ones are the usage of AI for implementing maneuverings like auto-placement of new 2D and 3D content, updates of apps such as Photos and Holograms, improvement of mixed reality capture via hardware shortcuts, and support for Media Transport Protocol and File Manager; among others.

 That’s a lot of newness Microsoft is bringing for different kinds of users.
 As usual, it hints at more updates in the next month.
 So, stay tuned!